alexchartier/sounder/README.txt

     You have to clear out the data storage directory - it contains files from a different sample-rate experiment

 # rsync

     crontab -e
     Then, in the crontab, to backup every 10 minutes */10 * * * * rsync -av -e ssh /data/ch0/prc_analysis/ chartat1@sd-ssh.jhuapl.edu:/project/space_weather_imaging/alex/south_pole/

+# how to rename a computer
+sudo vi /etc/hostname
+sudo vi /etc/hosts

 ###############################################
 ######## Computer Deployment Checklist ########